-At the close of 2022, EJF teams are active in Belgium, Brazil, Cameroon, France, Germany, Ghana, Indonesia, Japan, Liberia, The Philippines, Senegal, South Korea, Taiwan, Thailand and the UK.

-EJF is led by the Founders Steve Trent (CEO) and Juliette Williams, supported by Max Schmid (COO) and a senior leadership overseeing the global team of over 80 staff.
-By the end of 2022, EJF employed 24 staff members in the UK (around one-third of the global total).
+EJF is an international organization with a unitary structure: headquartered in the UK, we currently have teams in Belgium, Brazil, Cameroon, France, Germany, Ghana, Indonesia, Japan, Liberia, Philippines, Senegal, South Korea, Taiwan, and Thailand.
+EJF is led by the Founders Steve Trent (CEO) and Juliette Williams, supported by Max Schmid (COO) and a senior leadership overseeing the global team of over 100 staff.